Bachelor of Medical Sonography/Graduate Diploma of Medical Sonography - CG91

 |Medical Sonography Clinical Unit 2||MEDS13006||Students will complete a ten week block placement (400 hours) in a diagnostic imaging facility.
 Students perform specified general ultrasound studies under the direct supervision of a qualified sonographer, or delegate.
 Students are supported on-site by a clinical supervisor and by the academic course coordinator and clinical academic at CQUniversity.|

 A rank threshold is the minimum competitive rank that applications will be considered for entry to this course.
 The rank cut-off score is the competitive entry score that was needed to gain entry to this course in Term 1 2019.
-There is an unadjusted score before any bonus is applied and an adjusted score if bonus points were applied.
+There is an unadjusted score before any adjustment schemes or factors are applied and an adjusted score if these were applied.
 Entry to courses is competitive and the cut-off score will vary from year to year and campus to campus and is provided as a historical guide of past performance.

 |Rank Threshold||OP 11 | SR 77 | ATAR 76.5|

 |Rank Cut-Off - unadjusted||Brisbane: OP 4 | SR 94 (Not all applicants with this score received an offer.
 Field position was used to determine offers).

 Melbourne: ATAR 81.2